ShandShen/Junyu-Shen/README.md

 * __Overall concept__:

   For my midterm project, I want to create a robot friend that is able to do two things:
   * Respond to my voice.
-By using a voice recognition module the led on the robot would change to the color of whatever I command.
+By using a voice recognition module, the led on the robot will change to the color of what I command.
   * Respond to my gesture.
-By using an accelerometer sensor the robot would be able to turn and move to different direction as I move my hand.
+By using an accelerometer sensor, the robot will be able to move to the different directions as I turn my hand.

 * __Electrical Schematic__:
 <p align="center">